Fein signs on the dotted line at Bayern until 2023

-Bayern Munich have tied promising defensive midfielder Adrian Fein down to a three-and-a-half-year contract.

 Fein, 20, spent last season on loan at Jahn Regensburg and has been plying his trade at Hamburg in the 2.
-Bundesliga this term, making 20 appearances in all competitions.
+Bundesliga this season, making 20 appearances in all competitions.

 The Germany Under-21 international's contract was set to expire in 2021, but the fresh terms will keep him at the Allianz Arena for another two years.